CrankyCat-Loves-Coding/Lets-Find-Violets-Toy/README.md

   - **Icons**

     Icons from Font Awesome used to style social links to create a tidy and easy access for subscription.
-    Icons from Flaticon used to display answers.This is helping player to recorgnize words.
+    Icons from Flaticon used to display answers.This helps players to recorgnize words.

 - Footer
   - Icon links to purchase the produce and credit resourse provider and to GitHub.

-- Technology stack
+- Technology Stack

   - HTML5
   - CSS3